amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 # Primitive Data Types

-Primitive data types are the most basic elements where all the other data structures built upon.
+Primitive data types are the most basic elements where all the other data structures are built upon.
 Some primitives are:

 - Integers.
 E.g., `1`, `2`, `3`, ...
 - Characters.
 E.g., `a`, `b`, `"1"`, `"*"`
 - Booleans.
 E.g., `true` or `false`.
 - Float (floating points) or doubles.
 E.g., `3.14159`, `1483e-2`.
+- Null values.
+E.g. `null`

+JavaScript specific primitives:
+- `undefined`
+- `Symbol`
+- `Number`

+Note: Objects are not primitive since it's a collection of zero or more primitives and other objects.

 # Array